 Nothing contained in the Rules under this Chapter shall be deemed to prevent the Board from initiating examinations for original appointments when a current Register has not expired.
 Any individual on the incumbent Register may elect to re-enter the examination process, provided, however, that said applicant's score from their previous exam will expire at the end of a two-year period and that the score from the more recent examination will remain in effect for a two-year period following the certification of the Final Eligibility Register of the most recent examination.
-Any person on the original Final Eligibility Register not participating in the subsequent examination shall have their name stricken from the eligibility Register on the two-year anniversary date of their placement on the Final Eligibility Register.
+Any person on the original Final Eligibility Register not participating in the subsequent examination shall have their name stricken from the eligibility Register.